 There are a lot of sites out there designed for spelling practice.
 I thought it would be helpful to create a “The Best…” list to narrow them down a bit.

-For English Language Learners, and for others, the best spelling sites are ones that offer audio and also use the words in the context of sentences.
-Websites that offer both are the most highly-rated on my list.
-And, of course, they have to be free to be here, too.
+For English Language Learners, and for others, the best spelling sites are ones that offer audio and also use the words in the context of sentences:

-Number thirteen is Catch The Spelling.
-It’s a series of games specifically geared towards English Language Learners.
+Catch The Spelling is a series of games specifically geared towards English Language Learners.

-Number twelve is the Alpha-Bot game.
+The Alpha-Bot game.
 It’s a nice game where you first listen to the word spoken and then have to find the correct letters to spell it.
-I probably should place it a little higher on the list, but I learned about this game after I completed this post, and was just too lazy to change the rankings .
+I probably should place it a little higher on the list, but I learned about this game after I completed this post, and was just too lazy to change the rankings :).

-Number nine is Word Sort from Houghton Mifflin.
+Word Sort is from Houghton Mifflin.
 In addition to providing audio, it has the added feature of challenging students to look for word patterns.
 However, the words are not used in sentences.

 Spellzone is a new interactive site to learn and practice…spelling.
 It has practice activities, games, and I especially like that the words are grouped based on spelling patterns — plus, they have audio, too!
-The only negative, and it’s a big one, is that the words are not used in sentences.
+The only negative, and it’s a big one, is that the words are not used in sentences (another new negative – they’ve begun charging).

 The British Council has just unveiled a new feature on their site called Speak And Spell.
 It has lots of interactives.